Welcome to our Year 3 class page!

 Good spelling greatly improves the level of children's writing.
 Throughout Year 3, we have some tricky spellings to learn.
 We will work on them together in school; putting them into context and trying to deepen our understanding of word formation and meaning.
 Please also practise them regularly at home.

-In Year 3, we have daily times table practise in school.
+In Year 3, we have daily times table practice in school.
 We also use Times Tables Rockstars for children to practise their times tables at home.

-We have our 'Beat The Clock' times table test every Friday when children set themselves a target and try to beat their record score!
+We have our TTRS activity every Friday in school when children try to beat their record and improve their Rock Status!